Short-Term Stay Rental Retirement Community

 “The workshop is aimed at moving you from Point A to Point B and, hopefully, Point C in your search for family roots,” Kane said.
 “It’s a given in the genealogy business that most seniors are walking around with a library full of family lore that’s never been written down.”

-Although each individual has his or her own motivation for studying family history, there is often a desire for people to carve out a place for their family in a larger historical picture and to preserve the past for future generations.
+Although everyone has their own motivation for studying family history, there is often a desire for people to carve out a place for their family in a larger historical picture and to preserve the past for future generations.

-He is a lifetime member of the Illinois State Genealogical Society, the Chicago Genealogical Society, and a number of other genealogy organizations in Illinois, Wisconsin, Kentucky, Pennsylvania and New York.
-In addition to having served on the Chicago board, he has served as first vice president of the British Interest Group of Wisconsin and Illinois, and was the local society liaison for the Illinois State Genealogical Society.
+He is a lifetime member of the Illinois State Genealogical Society, the Chicago Genealogical Society, and several other genealogy organizations in Illinois, Wisconsin, Kentucky, Pennsylvania and New York.
+In addition, he has served as first vice president of the British Interest Group of Wisconsin and Illinois, and was the local society liaison for the Illinois State Genealogical Society.

 The Oak Park Arms is a rental retirement community which provides independent and assisted living apartments and a full schedule of activities and services.
 Furnished apartments are also available for a short-term stay – a weekend, a week, a month or longer.